BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 > 1. Verify that the contact address in the message matches the payment channel.
 > 2. Verify that the new total is the expected amount.
-> 3. Verify that the new total does not exceed the amount of TOMO escrowed.
+> 3. Verify that the new total does not exceed the amount of VIC escrowed.
 > 4. Verify that the signature is valid and comes from the payment channel sender.

 We’ll use the [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util) library to write this verification.
 The final step can be done a number of ways, and we use JavaScript.
 The following code borrows the constructMessage function from the signing **JavaScript code** above: